lonely7345/Explorer/web/README.md

-# Zeppelin web application 2
+# Explorer web application
-This is a Zeppelin web frontend project.
+This is a Explorer web frontend project.

 ## Get started
 The first thing you need to do is install Yeoman.
 We’re going to use the Node Package Manager to do this all at once.